Kathryn Bond Stockton

 Kathryn Bond Stockton is an American writer and academic.
-She works at the University of Utah, where she serves as the inaugural Dean of the School for Cultural and Social Transformation and a Distinguished Professor of English.
-Her primary research areas are "queer theory, theories of race and racialized gender, and twentieth-century literature and film."
+She works at the University of Utah, where she is a professor of English and served as the inaugural dean of the School for Cultural and Social Transformation.
+She teaches queer theory, race and gender, and twentieth-century film and literature.

-Her books have twice been finalists for the Lambda Literary Award for LGBT Studies.
+Her books have twice been finalists for the Lambda Literary Award for LGBTQ+ Studies.